My name is Matthew Callahan

 Some projects I designed before becoming an editor

 When I started at The Post, the design team was print focused.
 I became a pioneer on the team, building digital stories and helping to lead the team through a digital revolution.
 At first, I was an art director, digital desinger and a partner to reporters, editors and other designers.
 I interpreted and built presentations that took advantage of the most unique parts of each story.
 After three years, I formally moved into a leadership role, where I’ve been ever since.
+Note that some features may have been lost over the years.

 Some publication design